openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 ### SPHINCS+

 SPHINCS+ [SPHINCS-Subm] is a stateless hash-based signature scheme.
-Its security relies on the hardness of finding pre-images for cryptographic hash functions.
+Its security relies on the hardness of finding preimages for cryptographic hash functions.
 This feature is generally considered to be a high security guarantee.
 Therefore, this specification defines SPHINCS+ as a standalone signature scheme.